Space-based services for society

 Society has greatly benefited from technologies made possible by space exploration.
 These include phone cameras, solar panels, laptops, and compact water purification systems.

-The development of minisatellite and microsatellite technology makes it possible to exploit space, especially commercially.
-Such a company in the Nordic countries is the Finnish ICEYE Oy, founded in 2014.
-It is developing a service that utilises microsatellites equipped with SAR radars to provide near-real-time radar images, regardless of time and weather conditions.
-The demo satellite was launched into orbit in 2018, and since then there have been annual launches.
-The plan is to expand the satellite constellation to at least 18 satellites.
-The Swedish company, Ovzon AB, provides broadband and mobile communications via satellite.
-Its communications satellite Ovzon-3 is scheduled to be launched into space aboard SpaceX’s Falcon 9 rocket in the fall of 2023.
+The development of mini- and microsatellite technology has greatly expanded the commercial use of space.
+One such Nordic company is the Finnish ICEYE, founded in 2014.
+It is developing a service that utilises microsatellites equipped with SAR radars to provide near-real-time radar imagery, regardless of time or weather conditions.
+The Swedish company, Ovzon, provides broadband and mobile communications via satellite.
+Its Ovzon-3 satellite was launched aboard SpaceX’s Falcon 9 in January 2024.

 Illustration of the megaconstellation by the European Space Agency.
 Image source: ESA